destroy-musick/multi-split-flap/README.md

 Sensor Number - 3

 This means Arduino at index 2, sensor number 3, is having a fault initialising.
 This would almost always be a hardware error, so hardware troubleshooting would be required until the sensor is working optimaly.

+If the script is throwing unhandled or unexpected errors, please check you are running and executing the latest version of python.
+This requires python 3 to run